Gabrielle Reece

-Gabrielle Allyse Reece is an American professional volleyball player, sports announcer, fashion model and actress.
+Gabrielle Allyse Reece (born January 6, 1970) is an American former professional volleyball player, sports announcer, TV show host, and podcast host.

 Early life

 Reece was raised in Saint Thomas, U.S. Virgin Islands, an only child of Terry Glynn and Robert Eduardo Reece.
 Her father, who was Trinidadian, was killed in a plane crash when Gabrielle was five.
+From the ages of 2-7 Reece lived with her mother's family friends in Long Island New York.
 She returned to the U.S. mainland for the eleventh grade, attending Keswick Christian School in St. Petersburg, Florida, when she took up sports.
-In 1989, she moved to New York City to pursue more rigorously a parallel career as a sports fashion model and also continue in her pro volleyball career.
+In 1989, she moved to New York City to more rigorously pursue a parallel career as a sports fashion model and also continue her pro volleyball career.
+Reece is also a graduate of Florida State University.

 Volleyball career

 After graduation, Reece played on professional volleyball tours for several years.

-Reece trained in golf for four years hoping to make it onto the LPGA but was unsuccessful.
+Reece trained in golf for four years hoping to make it onto the LPGA.
+However, she was unsuccessful.
 In 2009, she said, "... with young children, I simply didn't have the time for such a demanding game".

-Modeling career

-She appeared in several Elle layouts in the late 1980s and early 1990s.
-She has appeared on the covers of Outside, Shape, Women's Sports & Fitness, Elle, and Life.

 Other work

+Reece appeared in several Elle and Harper's Bazaar layouts in the late 1980s and early 1990s.
+She has appeared on the covers of Outside, Shape, Women's Sports & Fitness, Playboy, Elle, and Life.

+In the mid-'90s, she hosted the extreme sports-reality TV series "The Extremists" from season 3 onward.